carlhoerberg/meerkat/README.md

 Requires an [EventMachine](https://github.com/eventmachine/eventmachine#readme) backed server, like [Thin](http://code.macournoyer.com/thin/) or [Rainbows](http://rainbows.rubyforge.org/) (with the EventMachine backend only).

+Features:
+ * Subscribe for single events
+ * Subscribe for multiple events with patterns
+ * Low memory and CPU usage
+ * Works with all proxies (unlike WebSockets)
+ * Allows publishing from server side as well as from the client side (with POST request)

 Supported backends:

  * In memory, using [EventMachine Channels](http://eventmachine.rubyforge.org/EventMachine/Channel.html), good for single server usage.